Hgoatly/MS1/README.md

 ## Testing.
 ---
-All site pages, and the css stylesheet were inputted into the w3 code validators.
+* All site pages, and the css stylesheet were inputted into the w3 code validators.
 They all passed with no errors.
-All pages were tested in Firefox, Chrome, Opera, Microsoft Edge and IOS.
+* All pages were tested in Firefox, Chrome, Opera, Microsoft Edge and IOS.
 They all worked well in all of these browsers.

-I undertook the following tests on my site.
+I undertook the following additional tests on my site.

 ### Sitewide Features.